PyAntony/shape_positions/README.md

 ```
 We can extend this trait to create an interpreter (an specific implementation) for any Shape we want.
 Shapes also have a hierarchy, for example, Rectangle extends Quadrilateral and Quadrilateral extends Shape.
-Project include multiple test cases (for Rectangle and Circle) in the test directory.
+Project include multiple test cases (for Rectangle and Circle) in the src/test/scala directory.